-You can navigate through the Blackboard Collaborate user interface one element at a time by tabbing.
 Elements are things like buttons, fields, and options.
 The Tab key moves you forward through the Blackboard Collaborate elements in the sequence described in the following list.
 To move backwards in the sequence, press Shift+Tab.

 Within each panel or window, tabbing moves through its elements from left to right and top to bottom.

 Your tabbing sequence may differ from the following list since the elements you see in the user interface depend on your permissions, including whether you are a moderator or participant.

 - Participants list: When you join a Blackboard Collaborate session, focus is on the top name in the participants list.
 You can move through the names in the list using the up and down arrow keys.
 Press Space to open the Participant Options menu for the person currently in focus.